fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ### Scheduled queries

-Scheduled query results (queries that are scheduled to run individually or in Packs) from enrolled hosts can be logged by Fleet.
+Scheduled query results from enrolled hosts can be logged by Fleet.
 For results to go to Fleet, the osquery `--logger_plugin` flag must be set to `tls`.

 ### What are my options for storing the osquery logs?